codeconscious/audiotagger/README.md

 - See folder stats
 - Apply audio normalization (ReplayGain)

-This is a personal, labor-of-love project that I work on in my spare time, so it's not very polished, but it works well for my use cases.
+This is a personal, labor-of-love project that I work on in my spare time, and it's not particularly polished, but it works very well for my use case.
 Feel feel to try it out yourself.

+Requirements: .NET 7 runtime.

 Currently, you must run this app from the `AudioTagger.Console` folder using `dotnet run`.
-Passing no arguments will show the help notes.
+Passing no arguments will show the instructions.